 - Initially, consider the Speed to be the Pokémon's out-of-battle Speed stat as shown on its summary screen.

 - Multiply the Speed by the multiplier corresponding to the Pokémon's current Speed stat stage.

-- In the first three generations, if the Pokémon's trainer has a particular badge from the game's primary region (Koga's Soulbadge, Whitney's Plain Badge or Wattson's Dynamo Badge) and the battle is not a link battle, multiply its Speed by 1.125 (in first- and second-generation games) or 1.1 (in third-generation games).
+- In the first three generations, if the Pokémon's trainer has a particular badge from the game's primary region (Koga's Soulbadge in R/B/Y/FR/LG, Whitney's Plain Badge in G/S/C or Wattson's Dynamo Badge in R/S/E) and the battle is not a link battle, multiply its Speed by 1.125 (in first- and second-generation games) or 1.1 (in third-generation games).

-- If the Pokémon is paralyzed and does not have the Quick Feet ability, divide its Speed by four.
+- If the Pokémon is paralyzed and does not have the Quick Feet ability, halve its Speed (prior to the seventh generation, divide it by four).
 Note that in R/B/Y, stat modification was buggy and could lead to strange results.

 - If the Pokémon is holding a Choice Scarf, multiply its Speed by 1.5.

 - If the Pokémon is holding an Iron Ball, Macho Brace, Power Bracer, Power Belt, Power Lens, Power Band, Power Anklet or Power Weight, divide its Speed by two.